A traveller's guide to Vietnam's Buddhist Crisis of 1963 - Rusty Compass travel blog

 , 1 Comment

-It's 50 years since South Vietnam was engulfed in what became known as the Buddhist crisis.
+It's more than 60 years since South Vietnam was engulfed in what became known as the Buddhist crisis.
 It proved a critical point in the long and tragic Vietnam War.
-Here we present an historical travellers' guide to Vietnam's Buddhist crisis of 1963 and places of interest in Saigon and Hue.
+Here we present an historical travellers' guide to Vietnam's Buddhist crisis of 1963 with places of interest for historical travellers to Saigon and Hue.

-In June 1963, exactly 50 years ago, South Vietnam was paralysed by what has since become known as the Buddhist crisis.
+In June 1963, a little over six decades ago, South Vietnam was paralysed by what has since become known as the Buddhist crisis.
 The US presence in Vietnam was still relatively small and confined to thousands of military "advisors".
 John F Kennedy was in the White House.
 In Saigon, journalists like David Halberstam and Neil Sheehan were making names for themselves while creating headaches back home for Kennedy's administration.

 South Vietnam was run by the staunchly anti-communist US ally, President Ngo Dinh Diem.